Ouranosinc/xscen/docs/goodtoknow.rst

 		metadata_locales:
 		  - fr

-Note that this only applies to attributes that are added to a dataset.
+Which can also be activated in the code using :py:func:`xclim.core.options.set_options`.
+Note that this only applies to attributes that are *added* to a dataset.
 Some xscen functions will instead update an existing attribute.
 For example, when calculating the climatology of a variable with `long_name` `Mean temperature`, :py:func:`climatological_mean` will update the `long_name` as `30-year average of Mean temperature`.
 This automatic update is done for all locales available in the variable, no matter what xclim option is activated.
+For example, if a `long_name_eu` exists in the variable and a Basque translation catalog exists in that xscen instance, then the attribute will be translated, no matter what xclim's ``metadata_locales`` is set to.

+xscen ships with a catalog of french (fr) translations.

 Module-wide options
 -------------------